framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 ### Preview bokeh size

-You can perform a quick preview of how large your bokeh shape size will be by doing a render with a very low *Number of rings* or at a lower resolution.
+You can perform a quick preview of how large your bokeh shape size will be by doing a render with a very low *Number of rings* or at a lower resolution. *Random point rendering* is also very useful for this.

 ### Antialiasing & image sharpness

 The camera-based nature of the shader means it does its own antialiasing!
 AA can be entirely disabled in your game to get a sharper image.
+This also works great with games that have temporally-dependent shaders too, like *Cyberpunk 2077's* hair shading, as MSADOF is technically a temporal technique as well.

 It is **not** recommended to have a sharpening pass prior to the render.
 Sharpening halos may become exaggerated and/or show up in the accumulation process.